This post contains affiliate links. For more information, please read our disclosure policy.

 The Patriarchate Monastery is also included in the UNESCO’s world heritage list.
 The beautiful Bistrica River flows beside the town.
 You should check out the Peja Bazar as you go sightseeing in the city.
 Some more establishments back from the 14th century can be seen there.

-Visit the local shops to buy souvenirs to take back, and the restaurants to eat and taste famous Pec Cheese.
-Activities in Pec include rock climbing, skiing, hiking and paragliding with the local experts from the Aeroclub of Pec.
+Visit the local shops to buy souvenirs to take back, and the restaurants to eat and taste the famous Pec Cheese.
+Activities in Pec include rock climbing, skiing, hiking, and paragliding with the local experts from the Aeroclub of Pec.

 Later it also started gathering artifacts that represent the struggle of the Kosovans in their liberation war.
 There is an ethnological museum and an archaeological park that also belongs to this museum.

 The monuments and artifacts express mostly the ancient archaeology, alongside some examples of ethnography.
 The structure of the building is also very refined.
 Your Kosovo travel guide should include this place only if you are in Pristina and a few days in hand, as the museum is often closed for renovation.